Special Collections and University Archives

 The theme of military history can be found in several collections, including:

-• Camp Joseph E. Johnston Collection consisting of letters from a soldier during World War I who trained in Jacksonville’s Camp Joseph E. Johnson as well as photographs of the Camp (1917-1919).
+• Camp Joseph E. Johnston Collection consists of letters from a soldier during World War I who trained in Jacksonville’s Camp Joseph E. Johnson as well as photographs of the Camp (1917-1919) and some ephemera.

-• Carl Hayden Quinn Collection comprised of personal effects of a soldier who served during World War I.
+• Carl Hayden Quinn Collection includes the personal effects of a soldier who served during World War I.

 • Ansel Brooks Smith Collection includes postcards, and telegrams documenting the activities of a medical doctor who served World War I soldiers on a variety of bases.